dronedeploy/oauth-function-template/template/README.md

 The `authorizeUrl` section pertains to the provider url responsible for authorizing the user.
 The `scope` field is the only **required** field, but additional fields can be added as needed by the provider.
 Any additional fields will be included as query params (`key=value`) for the authorize request.

-## Production Deployment Steps
-1. Follow the "Quick Start" instructions for [DroneDeploy CLI](https://github.com/dronedeploy/dronedeploy-cli)
-2. Using the `/template` directory as your template location will create a new OAuth function template from which to work